|From the "Kayo Arena" magazine I got a while ago. He really|

 Y'know, the "Yadane tara, yadane" part of this song seems reminiscent of one of Hikawa's more recent singles, "Choitto Kimagure Wataridori" (ちょいときまぐれ渡り鳥), where the pauses in between his equally as whimsically sung "Otto dokoi ikenee yo" allow the audience to scream out his name.

-Finally, the video above shows Hikawa's performance during the annual year-end competition 15 years ago.
+Finally, the video above (that video was taken down) shows Hikawa's performance during the annual year-end competition 15 years ago.
 Okay, it's definitely the hair... and that feather boa isn't helping (that was in the previous video that got taken down... that coat in this video is not doing him any justice either).